 There is one test you can do right now that can show you how these two systems work and how System 1 is a faster one.
 This test is called the Stroop test, as it was first published by American psychologist John Ridley Stroop in 1935.
 Ready?
 Try to read the colour of each word in every column and not the word itself.
 Do this with a loud voice and as fast as possible.

-Example of Stroop test's How did you do?
+How did you do?

-Most people have no problems with the first and second columns but have difficulties with the third column where the colours and the words are incompatible.
+Most people have no problems with the first and second column, but have difficulties with the third column where the colours and the words are incompatible.
 The problem occurs because the automatic system is faster than the thoughtful system, and reading is a cognitive process that comes automatically to most of us.

 Since emotions are faster and more in control than rational thinking, they have to be an essential part of brand communication.

 Furthermore, brand-building campaigns build brand salience, which is one of the crucial traits that strong brands have.
 Brand salience is the degree in which a consumer thought about a brand or noticed a brand when in a buying situation.
-In one of the most influential marketing books in the past 15 years, “How brands grow” by Byron Sharp, is called mental availability.
+In one of the most influential marketing books in the past 15 years, “How brands grow” by Byron Sharp, this is called mental availability.
 Higher mental availability will have direct results on the brand’s business performance.

 3. Brands should rethink their customer decision journey